archivesspace/archivesspace/README.md

      archivesspace.sh start

-ArchivesSpace will run in the background as a daemon (logging to `logs/archivesspace.out` as before).
+ArchivesSpace will run in the background as a daemon (logging to `logs/archivesspace.out` by default, as before).
 You can shut it down with:

      archivesspace.sh stop